scarborough-courtney/ohimanual/tutorials/gathering_appropriate_data.md

 Four requirements to remember when investigating (or ‘scoping’) potential data layers are:

 1. relevance to ocean health
-2. how to the reference point
+2. how to set the reference point
 3. spatial scale
 4. temporal scale.

+*Note: Once the appropriate data layers are chosen, they may need to be re-formatted in order to be readable by the toolbox (See: 'Formatting Data for Toolbox' section below).*

 #### Relevance to ocean health